Psyyke/A.C.A.S/home/README.md

 !> A.C.A.S is currently in development.
 Expect bugs, especially on variants.

-A.C.A.S is an open source **Advanced Chess Assistance System** which helps you make better moves with the help of a chess engine.
-Just install the userscript, open the A.C.A.S GUI and you're good to go!
-No downloading needed.
+A.C.A.S (Advanced Chess Assistance System) is an open-source chess assistant (not a chess cheat), designed to help you make better moves using a chess engine.
+Just install the userscript, open the A.C.A.S GUI, and you're ready to go—no downloads necessary!

 ![Screenshot of A.C.A.S](../assets/images/mock.png)